 THE RED, WHITE, AND

 When it comes to red and white food, there’s not an over abundance of it on Canada Day.
 Local grocery stores stock red and white cakes and cupcakes.
 Every Tim Horton’s has a red and white cookie.
 And, I think that’s about it.
 So, I say, let’s change it!
 Let’s up our red and white Canada Day themed food.
 Who’s with me?

-In addition to red and white foods, Canada has numerous foods that we call our own and we are super proud of.
-We all know and love poutine; there’s nanimo bars, which are one of my favourite homemade treats.
-There’s donairs and buttertarts; there’s bannock and Montreal-style bagels; and of course there’s maple syrup.
+Canada has numerous foods that we call our own and we are super proud of.
+We all know and love poutine.
+Then, there’s nanimo bars, which are one of my favourite homemade treats.
+We can’t forget about donairs and buttertarts.
+Oh, and there’s bannock and Montreal-style bagels too.
+And, of course, maple syrup.

 However you celebrate Canada Day, I hope you have fun and enjoy it to the fullest.
-We live in a great country and we should acknowledge that and be thankful for it every chance we get, not only on July 1st.
-Whether your celebrations are big or small, with lots of red and white food or a pizza delivery, I wish you a happy and safe Canada Day!
+We live in a great country.
+We should acknowledge that and be thankful for it every chance we get, not only on July 1st.
+Whether your celebrations are big or small; whether it’s with lots of red and white food or a pizza delivery; I wish you a happy and safe Canada Day!

 If you loved this recipe, here are some others that might interest you as well:

 In a hurry?
 Save this recipe to your Pinterest board for later!
 Click HERE!

 Red Berry Swirl Tartlets